Clustering by Orthogonal NMF Model and Non-Convex Penalty Optimization: Experiment Results

-{\bf Computational time:} Table \ref{table: clustering quality} also shows the CPU time taken by each method.
+First of all, one can observe that K-means++ does not perform better than the K-means for the synthetic dataset.
+The ONMF based methods (i.e., DTPP, ONP-MF, ONMF-S, HALS, and proposed SNCP/NSNCP) significantly outperform the K-means and K-means++.
+Nevertheless, one can see from Table \ref{table: clustering quality} that the proposed SNCP and NSNCP consistently yield the best clustering performance.
+Table \ref{table: clustering quality} also shows the CPU time taken by each method.
 The computer used in the experiments has a Ubuntu 16.04 OS, and equipped with 3.40 GHz Intel Core i7-6700 CPU and 52 GB RAM.
 As seen, other than the K-means and K-means++ which are well known computationally cheap, the proposed SNCP and NSNCP methods are more computationally time efficient than the other five ONMF based methods.
 In particular, while the ONP-MF can provide competitive clustering performance when SNR $\geq 1$ dB, its computation time is long.
 By contrast, the HALS can provide reasonably good clustering performance when SNR $\geq 1$ dB and its computation time is moderate.
 Lastly, we note that the NSNCP method is slightly faster than the SNCP method, though the latter can provide the best clustering performance.
+All these results are consistent with the discussion in Remark \ref{efficient} and the results in Table \ref{table: iter_syn}.